 x

-When Is The Chinese New Year?
+When Is Lunar New Year 2024?
 Traditions, Animals, and Superstitions

-The Chinese New Year, sometimes referred to as the Lunar New Year, is celebrated with a two-part 15-day festival.
-The Spring Festival lasts for 11 days and is followed by the Lantern Festival, which is for four days.
-(There is also a celebration that precedes the the festival called “Little Year,” during which the preparations for the new year begin.
-This is a span of eight days.)
+The Lunar New Year is celebrated with a two-part 15-day festival.
+A Spring Festival lasts for 11 days, followed by the Lantern Festival for four days.
+In Asia, only the first seven days are considered a public holiday, though many keep up with the traditions for the duration of the Lunar New Year festivities.
+(There is also an 8-day celebration that precedes the the the Lunar New Year called “Little Year,” during which preparations are made.)

-Why is this The Year of the Rabbit?
+Why is 2024 The Year of the Dragon?

-In the Chinese zodiac, each year is represented by one of the twelve animal signs—the Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig, in that order.
+Each year is represented by one of the twelve animal signs in the Chinese zodiac in the following order: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat (also known as Sheep or Ram), Monkey, Rooster, Dog, and Pig.
 According to Chinese legend, Buddha asked all animals to meet him on New Year’s Day and named a year after the 12 who visited him.

 Locate your birth year below.
 If you would like a more detailed Chinese zodiac report, go here.